haesleinhuepf/git-bob/readme.md

 ## Installation as command-line tool

 You can also install git-bob locally and run it from the terminal.
-In this case, create a github token and store it in an environment variable named `GITHUB_API_KEY`.
+In this case, create a [Github token](https://github.com/settings/tokens) and store it in an environment variable named `GITHUB_API_KEY`.
+Also create an environment variable `GIT_BOB_LLM_NAME` with the name of the LLM you want to use, e.g. "gpt-4o-2024-05-13" or "claude-3-5-sonnet-20240620".
 Then you can install git-bob using pip:

 ```bash